idies/keystone-client/README.md

    > keystone-manage db_sync

-7. Set yup admin token
+7. Set up admin token

   - modify the keystone config to have a matching admin token with the one used by test routines
   - edit less /etc/keystone/keystone.conf